ROCm/omnitrace/docs/install/install.rst

 The easiest way to install Dyninst is to configure Omnitrace with ``OMNITRACE_BUILD_DYNINST=ON``.
-Depending on the version of Ubuntu, the ``apt`` package manager may have current enough versions of Dyninst's Boost, TBB, and LibIberty dependencies (i.e. ``apt-get install libtbb-dev libiberty-dev libboost-dev``).
+Depending on the version of Ubuntu, the ``apt`` package manager may have current enough versions of the Dyninst Boost, TBB, and LibIberty dependencies (i.e. ``apt-get install libtbb-dev libiberty-dev libboost-dev``).
 However, it is possible to request Dyninst to install its dependencies via ``DYNINST_BUILD_<DEP>=ON``, e.g.: